 Practice living your boundary.
 For example, if you’ve asked your friend to check in with your capacity to listen before venting, and the next day they start venting without checking in – stop!
-Name and remind them of your boundary and expectation, observe how they react and choose your response to that, and continue to embody the boundary.
+Name and remind them of your boundary and expectation.
+Take a breath and observe how they react and choose your response to that, and continue to embody the boundary.
 Moving forward, this is a boundary you have now had deep engagement with!
 If it comes up again in other situations and relationships, draw on your previous experiences to support you.

 Remember- you get to decide how to communicate your boundaries in every situation.
 Because of cultural differences, as well as oppression and power dynamics, it is not always seen as acceptable or safe to directly communicate your boundary.
 Practice your discernment here.

 It can be very helpful to visualize certain situations where you may need to enact a boundary beforehand.
 You can walk yourself step by step through the scenario.
 Start with identifying your needs and boundaries going into the situation.
 Imagine how your body feels as you state your boundary.
 Then notice any emotions, internal messages, or anxieties that come up for you.